SO9010/Contact-Sheet-Script/README.md

 ## Todo
 Develop for next version of GIMP.\
 Make installation easier.\
-Make this todo thing better.
+Make this todo thing better.\
+Create a logo\

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.